 How can the ICC rule a game yet let players control the game by not bowling 90-overs in one day?
 Limiting added-time to the final session to 30-mins was introduced to reduce physical demand on players when the 3rd session often exceeded 3-hrs.
 Most of today’s players are elite athletes so it should be easier to finish a day's work, compared with the era of player's drinking beer and chain-smoking at the break.

 This said, rarely does any player spend everyday day in the field so ‘physical demand’ is a thin debate, when many have their feet up on many days.
-Notwithstanding, with only 20mins break between the 2nd and 3rd sessions that can last 4.5 hours, many show they can play with longevity.
+And with only 20mins break between the 2nd and 3rd sessions, making up to 4.5hours of playing time, show they can play with longevity!